 4. Hotel de Crillon

-Choose from four restaurants and lounges, including L’ecrin which has a one-star Michelin rating.
-There’s also intimate courtyard seating found at Brasserie d’Aumont where you can sample classic French cuisine.
-A gold swimming pool and spa-treatment rooms offer relaxation after a day of shopping and sightseeing.
+Choose from four restaurants and lounges, including L’ecrin, with a one-star Michelin rating.
+There’s also intimate courtyard seating at Brasserie d’Aumont, where you can sample classic French cuisine.
+A gold swimming pool and spa treatment rooms offer relaxation after shopping and sightseeing.

 5. Le Meurice

-When looking for nice hotels in Paris, Le Meurice is sure to impress.
-It’s a classic French property, with artistic influence throughout, delighting guests and royalty for nearly 200 years.
+Le Meurice is sure to impress when looking for nice hotels in Paris.
+It’s a classic French property with artistic influence, delighting guests and royalty for nearly 200 years.

-Besides European kings and queens, celebrities such as Orson Welles, Eddie Fisher, Elizabeth Taylor and Richard Burton have used Le Meurice as their home base when visiting Paris.
-Saladore Dali, the surrealist painter, lived here for a month.
+Besides European kings and queens, celebrities such as Orson Welles, Eddie Fisher, Elizabeth Taylor, and Richard Burton have used Le Meurice as their home base when visiting Paris.
+Salvador Dali, the surrealist painter, lived here for a month.

-Both the lobby areas and guest rooms are decorated in the Louis XVI style with baths done in marble.
-Dine on classic French cuisine in another Chef Ducasse’s Michelin starred Restaurant Le Meurice and enjoy the view of the nearby Tuileries Gardens.
+The lobby areas and guest rooms are decorated in the Louis XVI style, with baths done in marble.
+Dine on classic French cuisine in another of Chef Ducasse’s Michelin-starred Restaurant Le Meurice, and enjoy the view of the nearby Tuileries Gardens.
 Restaurant Le Dali celebrates the artist.

 6. The Peninsula Paris

-Many of the hotels that make Paris famous have welcomed guests for at least 100 years and The Peninsula Paris is no exception.
-First opened in 1908 as The Hotel Majestic, it served as the venue for a famous dinner party thrown by Sydney and Violet Schiff who in 1922 hosted Picasso, Joyce and Proust and other notables in 1922.
+Many hotels that make Paris famous have welcomed guests for at least 100 years, and The Peninsula Paris is no exception.
+First opened in 1908 as The Hotel Majestic, it served as the venue for a famous dinner party thrown by Sydney and Violet Schiff, who 1922 hosted Picasso, Joyce and Proust, and other notables in 1922.

-George Gershwin wrote An American in Paris here and the UNESCO headquarters opened here in the 1930s.
-In 2014, after a four year renovation, the iconic Haussmannian style building reopened as the Peninsula in 2014.
+George Gershwin wrote An American in Paris here, and the UNESCO headquarters opened here in the 1930s.
+After a four-year renovation, the iconic Haussmannian-style building reopened as the Peninsula 2014.

 7. Le Bristol Paris

-Since 1928, one of the most famous hotels in Paris, Le Bristol Paris, located on fashionable Faubourg Saint-Honore, has attracted guests the world over, including film legend Charlie Chaplin.
+Since 1928, one of the most famous hotels in Paris, Le Bristol Paris, located in fashionable Faubourg Saint-Honore, has attracted guests worldwide, including film legend Charlie Chaplin.

 It also served as a home for many American expats and the American Embassy during World War II.
 Both the Canadian and American ambassadors are still neighbors.

-Le Bristol remains a favorite of many American visitors who love its location in the 8th arrondissement on the banks of the River Seine, and its close proximity to the Arc de Triomphe, Champs-Elysées and Grand Palais.
+Le Bristol remains a favorite of many American visitors who love its location in the 8th arrondissement on the banks of the River Seine and its proximity to the Arc de Triomphe, Champs-Elysées, and Grand Palais.

-Guests are assured of an excellent experience either for dinner or a leisurely coffee.
-Epicure is their three Michelin-starred fine-dining restaurant run by Chef Eric Frechon.
-The property boasts an additional star with their more casual venue called 114 Faubourg.
+Guests are assured of an excellent experience, either for dinner or a leisurely coffee.
+Epicure is their three Michelin-starred fine-dining restaurants run by Chef Eric Frechon.
+The property boasts an additional star with its more casual venue called 114 Faubourg.

 8. Four Seasons Hotel George V